karoassociation/Standard/Writerside/topics/1-2-Functions.md

 }
 ```

+## 1.2.1.4 Generic functions

+A function can be made generic by appending a less-then symbol (`<`), a type parameter list and then a greater-then symbol (`>`) after the function name.
+The type parameter list is a comma-separated list of type parameter names.
+The defined parameter names can be used everywhere in the function definition.
+Type parameter names must be unique within the function definition.
+More than one function with the same name can be defined as long as they have a different number of type parameters (including zero).

+A function marked with the `sl.attributes::constructor` attribute can not be made generic.

 ## 1.2.2 Calling functions

-A function is called by calling the function object (see [3.2 Calling](4-2-Calling%20expressions.md)).
+A function is called by calling the function object (see [](4-2-Calling-expressions.md)).
 The parameters that are passed in correspond to the parameters that are defined in the function definition.
 The return value of the function is the value of the function object.

 ## 1.2.3 Function names